Destinations · The Salon

 The Fado Conversation

-Don't do it as a touristy dinner-show.
-Do it as a real experience.
+Don’t do it as a touristy dinner-show.
+Do it as a real experience at a real casa de fado where locals eat.
 Mesa de Frades in Alfama, Tasca do Chico in Bairro Alto, Sr. Vinho in Lapa.
 Reservations are essential.

 The Restaurant Layer